Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 sudo nano /boot/config.txt

-find this line and add the cam-512 part
+Find this line and add the cam-512 part.
 ```
 dtoverlay=vc4-kms-v3d, cma-512

-#Find the line: [all], add the following items under it:
+#Find the line: [all], and add the following items under it:

 #Disable Bluetooth
 dtoverlay=disable-bt

-#This sets us the rechargable RTC battery to charge itself
+#This sets us the rechargable RTC battery to charge itself.
 dtparam=rtc_bbat_vchg=3000000
-#3000000 indicates the maximum voltage, charging to 3V will disable charging, and the voltage lower than 3V will start to trickle charging
+#3000000 indicates the maximum voltage, charging to 3V will disable charging, and the voltage lower than 3V will start to trickle charging.

 dtoverlay=ov64a40,cam0,link-frequency=360000000
-#camera_auto_detect=0 #I haven't needed this line
+#camera_auto_detect=0 #I haven't needed this line.

-(If you have a second camera you can also add it by adding a second line like this:
+If you have a second camera, you can also add it by adding a second line like this:
 dtoverlay=ov64a40,cam1,link-frequency=456000000

 ```
-hit CTRL+X and save the file
+Hit CTRL+X and save the file.

-now we edit a different file to make the pi5 handle its power more efficiently and let us wake it up
+Now we edit a different file to make the Pi5 handle its power more efficiently and let us wake it up.
 ```
 #To support low-power mode for wake-up alerts, go to configuration: